Revisiting the Orbital Dynamics of the Hot Jupiter WASP-12 b with New Transit Times

-Stellar and instrumental variability was modeled using a Gaussian Process (GP) with a Matérn kernel implemented in \texttt{CELERITE} (\citealt{2019MNRAS.482.2065E}).
+Stellar and instrumental variability was modeled using a Gaussian Process (GP) with a Matérn kernel implemented in \texttt{CELERITE} (\citealt{2019MNRAS.490.2262E}).
 A normal prior was set for the mean out-of-transit flux, the dilution factor fixed to unity, and wide log-uniform priors adopted for GP hyperparameters (amplitude, timescale, and jitter).
 This procedure yielded GP-corrected light curves, optimized for precise transit timing and exoplanet characterization.
 Other details are given in Section \ref{Modeling WASP-12b}.

-For transit modeling, in-transit points were masked, the GP was fitted to out-of-transit data, and residuals were removed to produce detrended, normalized light curves.
-Transit windows were then extracted within $\pm 0.1$~days of the predicted mid-transit times.
-Incomplete or noisy transits were excluded, as missing ingress or egress hampers precise timing (\citealt{2013MNRAS.430.3032B}).
-This procedure yielded GP-corrected light curves, optimized for precise transit timing and exoplanet characterization.